-Communication is essential among healthcare providers and teams.
-An overwhelming majority of medical malpractice claims stem from either a lack of communication among healthcare providers or the lack of documentation of such communication.
+Effective communication is crucial among healthcare professionals and teams.
+An overwhelming majority of medical malpractice cases arise either due to inadequate communication among healthcare providers or insufficient documentation of such communication.

 The key component to promoting patient safety and improved quality of care begins with communication.
 Without this connection, the quality of patient care diminishes quickly.
 Patient care often requires multiple specialists working with the best technology available.
 However, clinical expertise is of no use to the healthcare team when the information is not communicated to other providers.
 Patient safety begins to suffer when consultants do not have their findings and opinions are not discussed with the attending physician or the “captain of the ship.”
 Clear communication is even more important with the emerging use of hospitalists in most facilities.
 Likewise, nursing needs to provide valuable input as to patient changes- in- status to the physicians.
 The only way to achieve continuity of care for each patient is through effective communication within the entire healthcare team.